-The relationship between the formal decision making bodies at the ICO is detailed in the diagram below and in the committee Terms of Reference.
+The relationship between the formal decision-making bodies at the ICO is detailed in the diagram below and in the committee Terms of Reference.
 The work of all of these committees is supported by the Risk and Governance Department, which is responsible for the ICO’s corporate governance policies and procedures and for ensuring that the policies and procedures are followed.

 Purpose of the committees

-The Audit Committee meets quarterly and advises the ICO’s Accounting Officer (the Commissioner) and supports the Management Board in respect of the effectiveness of the ICO’s risk management system and procedures and its internal controls.
+The Audit and Risk Committee meets quarterly and advises the ICO’s Accounting Officer (the Commissioner) and supports the Management Board in respect of the effectiveness of the ICO’s risk management system and procedures and its internal controls.
 It does this by reviewing the comprehensiveness and reliability of assurances on governance, risk management, the control environment and the integrity of financial statements and the annual report.
 It has particular engagement with the work of internal audit, risk management, the external auditor, financial management and reporting issues.

 Senior Leadership Team

 The Senior Leadership Team meets on a quarterly basis.
 It is responsible for overseeing the delivery of the strategic direction set by the Executive Team.
 It does this through having responsibility for managing the delivery of priorities and goals across the ICO.